MLB '19: Longtime baseball voices going, going, almost gone

 Steve Blass spent his boyhood afternoons in Connecticut flinging a rubber ball against the side of a half-barn, fantasizing that he was pitching in the majors.
 Come evening, the 10-year-old would get his radio and tune into a game, delighted when Mel Allen's voice crackled from the transistor.

-"There's definitely an intimate link between the fan and the broadcaster that is much more impactful and prevalent in baseball than in any other major sports," Reds play-by-play broadcaster Marty Brennaman said.
+"There's definitely an intimate link between the fan and the broadcaster that is much more impactful and prevalent in baseball than in any other major sports," Cincinnati Reds play-by-play man Marty Brennaman said.

-Both 76, they're retiring after the 2019 season, ending long careers in the booth — 34 years for Blass, 46 for Brennaman.
+Both 76, Blass and Brennaman are retiring after the 2019 season, ending long careers in the booth — 34 years for Blass, 46 for Brennaman.
 Throughout the decades, the wins and losses, and the historical moments they've witnessed and described, they've also experienced how much fans identify with their voices coming into their homes.

 Brennaman teamed with former Cincinnati pitcher Joe Nuxhall for 31 years in the booth.
 Fans tuned into "Marty and Joe," a pair of old friends who visited Reds fans nearly every day from March to October.